Algebraic versions of $\mathbb{T}^2$ and of $\mathbb{P}^1\times\mathbb{P}^1$ and Hochschild cohomology: Introduction

 \subsection{Acknowledgements}

 This research was supported by the Math-AmSud project HHMA (23-MATH-06) and by Institut Universitaire de France.
 We acknowledge interesting conversations with Pedro Tamaroff.
 Special thanks are due to Maxim Smirnov for discussions of exceptional collections in triangulated categories and to \O{}yvind Solberg for patient explanations of the \texttt{QPA} package \cite{qpa}.
+We are also indebted to Pieter Belmans, Claude Cibils and Nikita Markarian for useful comments on a draft version of the paper.